Weimax Wines & Spirits

 With Cabernet in short supply, Ridge purchased Zinfandel grapes from Paso Robles, Napa, Sonoma, Mendocino, Amador and Lodi.
 The wines were all fermented individually and bottled either as a single-vineyard wine or as a regional bottling.
 This practice continues today, the flagship wines being "Geyserville" and "Lytton Springs".

 They used to make dozens of different batches of wine.
 Sometimes they'd have a "late bottling" of a wine, what with cooperage and storage space being scarce.
 Experimentation has always been done at Ridge...and it's been quite a training ground for winemakers.
-Paul Draper came on board decades ago and he's still over-seeing cellar operations.
+Paul Draper came on board decades ago and he finally retired in 2016.
+At least, that's the rumor.
+His impact on the California wine industry is remarkable.
+Under his helmsman-ship, Ridge never chased scores or trends.
+They stuck to making good wine and wines for adult palates.

 Minimal cellar treatments are employed in an effort to bottle the most aromatic and flavorful wines.
 The wines of the early 1970s were really monumental, some of them still tasting like barrel samples today (backwards and youthful)!